oasis-open/cti-stix-elevator/README.rst

     $ pip install 'stix<1.2'
     $ pip install stix2-elevator

-You can also install the stix-elevator from GitHub to get the latest (unstable) version::
+You can also install the stix2-elevator from GitHub to get the latest (unstable) version::

     $ pip install git+https://github.com/oasis-open/cti-stix-elevator.git